CFEL-CMI/richmol/README.md

 For initial state distribution assume a hypothetical temperature of *T* = 0 Kelvin and use the eigenfunctions of field-free operator `h0` as initial state vectors.
-Run dynamics from time zero to 200 ps with a time step of 10 fs
+Run dynamics from time zero to 200 ps with a time step of 10 fs, plot the expectation value of cos<sup>2</sup>&theta;
+and compare with some [reference values](https://github.com/CFEL-CMI/richmol/tree/develop/doc/source/notebooks/trunc_pulse_cos2theta.txt)

 ```py
 tdse = TDSE(t_start=0, t_end=200, dt=0.01, t_units="ps", enr_units="invcm")